-To detect technical errors DS-Doku uses AppSignal’s services (AppSignal B.V., Rietwaard 4, 5236 WC ’s-Hertogenbosch, The Netherlands).
-Although it is not this service’s the main purpose to analyse personal data, in individual cases the transmission of a log-in name or IP address cannot be ruled out.
-The legal basis for data processing is EU Standard Contractual Clauses and Art.
+To detect technical errors DS-Doku uses services from AppSignal B.V.
+(The Netherlands) and Rapid7 (USA).
+Although it is not the services main purpose to process personal data, in individual cases the transmission of personal data (e.g., a log-in name or IP address) cannot be ruled out, if prior pseudonymization is not possible in the individual case.
+The legal basis for this data processing is Art.
 6 Para.
-1 letter f GDPR.
-The legitimate interest lies in the correction of errors and optimisation of the functionality of the website.
+1 Letter f GDPR (if necessary, in combination with EU Standard Contractual Clauses).
+The legitimate interest lies in the detection and correction of technical errors and optimisation of the functionality of the website.

 You can unsubscribe at any time, for example by clicking on the unsubscribe link in the footer of the e-mail or by sending an e-mail to email@example.com.
 We use technical service providers to send the newsletter.
 We do not evaluate the usage or click behaviour on a personal basis.

 Your employer is responsible for data processing by DS-Doku.

 If your employer has appointed an external data protection officer, the employer and the company of the external data protection officer are joint controllers.

 The contact details, including those of the data protection officer, can be found on the “Help & Contact” page.

 As a data subject, you are entitled to the following rights, provided that the legal requirements are met: